As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Various types of abrasive papers, such as sandpaper, are used to remove scratches, depressions, or high areas from the surface of your fossil.

-To achieve the best results, start with course 100-grit wet and dry sandpaper and move up to 1,200-grit sandpaper or higher.
+To achieve the best results, start with the 100-grit wet and dry sandpaper course and move up to 1,200-grit sandpaper or higher.
 Use circular motions, rub between five to ten minutes, and keep sanding as seen in this video:

-Use water to get rid of dirt or grit, and use finer sandpaper grits to remove scratches made during the initial leveling process.
-With a 200-grit, you can quickly eliminate the roughness you created with the 100-grit.
+To get rid of dirt or grit, use water.
+To fix scratches made during the first leveling step, use finer sandpaper grits.
+You can quickly get rid of the roughness you made with the 100-grit with the 200-grit.

 Repeat the sanding process, then switch to the 400-grit sandpaper, 800, and 1,200.
 You can go higher if you believe it’s necessary.
 Everything you switch to another grit level, you always have to ensure that the scratches from the previous grits are removed.

-Once you are done with the grit, your fossil is ready for polishing, and there are various methods of doing so depending on what specimen you have and its condition.
-In most cases, you can create your own polish or buy varnish.
+Once you’ve finished with the grit, the fossil is ready for polishing, which can be done in a variety of ways depending on the specimen and condition.
+In most circumstances, you can make your own polish or purchase varnish.

-You will need water and a teaspoon of aluminum oxide polishing compound to create your polish.
-You will make a paste to apply to a leather pad and then use it on the fossil until you reach a shiny appearance.
+You’ll need water and a teaspoon of aluminum oxide polishing chemical to make your polish.
+You will make a paste to put on a leather pad and then rub it on the fossil until it is glossy.

-Once you are done, rewash the fossil in water and dry it off.
-You can use a lint-free cloth to dry off your fossils and get them ready for display.
+Once finished, rewash the fossil in water and dry it.
+You can use a lint-free cloth to dry your fossils and prepare them for exhibition.

-You can also use other products for polishing your fossils, such as vinegar, olive oil, metal polish, mineral oil, beeswax, carnauba, baking soda, or even toothpaste.
+Other products for polishing fossils include vinegar, olive oil, metal polish, mineral oil, beeswax, carnauba, baking soda, and toothpaste.

-TIP: Getting from raw rock to polished stone is daunting, but if you follow this process, you’re bound to get a specimen you’re proud of.
+TIP: Getting from raw rock to polished stone is daunting, but if you follow this process, you will get a specimen you’re proud of.
 Check out the guide in the article below:

 How to Polish Rocks With a Dremel Drill?
 Follow These 4 Steps